infinum/JS-justTodoIt/README.md

 This repository contains some README files and `api/` directory.
 The frontend app you will be developing should be placed in a sibling directory, next to `/api` directory.
 To get started:

-  - React - `npx create-next-app@latest --typescript never-stop-todoing`
+  - React - `npx create-next-app@latest --typescript just-todo-it`
-  - Angular - `ng new never-stop-todoing`
+  - Angular - `ng new just-todo-it`

 Your final structure might look something like this: